Icenium/bond-content/custom-cordova-plugins/intro.md

-# Using custom Cordova plugins in your hybrid mobile app
+# Using Cordova plugins in your hybrid mobile app